NDraganov/uk-express/README.md

 ### Home page

+- Newsletter modal - it renders after a delay of a few seconds.
-- Video background - overlay with slogan and a button to all products.
+- Video background - overlay with slogan and a button for all products.
 - Carousel with Images
-- Sales - Sales description with a button to products on sale.
+- Sales - Sales description with a button for products on sale.
 - Top categories
 - New collection - new product items.

+### Products page

+- Categories navigation - renders tabs for all 20 categories of products.
+- Outlet - renders the relative pages for the selected category tab.
+The page contains a product list of product items(card).
+- Product item(card)
+  - An image of the product
+  - Title of the product
+  - Rating of the product
+  - Price of the product
+  - Buttons - one for reviewing the selected product page and one for adding to the cart.